English Electric Canberra: Photo-reconnaissance and specialised roles

-The initial Canberra PR.3 model was shortly succeeded by the improved PR.7 variant, which featured greater fuel capacity via wing storage, the more powerful RA.7 model of the Avon engine, and Maxaret antilock braking system.
+The initial Canberra PR.3 model was shortly succeeded by the improved PR.7 variant, which featured greater fuel capacity via wing storage, the more powerful RA.7 model of the Avon engine, and Maxaret anti-lock braking system.
 The Canberra PR.9 was the final photo-reconnaissance version; this aircraft was furnished with a new crew compartment, a redesigned inner wing section, and much more powerful RA.24 Avons.
 In later service, bomber models of the Canberra were often converted with cameras and other equipment suited for reconnaissance purposes.

 To enable crews to convert to flying the Canberra, a trainer version was developed to meet Air Ministry Specification T.2/49.
 On 12 June 1951, the prototype, designated T.4, conducted its first flight.
 It was the same basic design as the B.2 apart from the introduction of side-by-side seating for the pilot and the instructor and the replacement of the glazed nose with a solid nose.
 The first production T.4 flew on 20 September 1953 and the variant entered service with No. 231 Operational Conversion Unit RAF in early 1954.
 In addition to those assigned to the operational conversion unit, all of the B.2-equipped bomber squadrons received at least one T.4 for training purposes.

 In addition to the RAF, other users adopted the Canberra in the trainer role.
 The Indian Air Force operated a number of T.4 aircraft for conversion training purposes.
 The RAAF adopted the Australian-built Canberra T.21 model, which was broadly similar to the T.4.
 Argentina procured a pair of T.64 trainers during the 1970s.

 From the 1960s onwards, increasing numbers of bomber-oriented Canberras were deemed surplus, as newer, faster ground-attack aircraft were introduced; this led to such aircraft being rebuilt to serve in various alternative roles, including unpiloted target aircraft, radar trainers, target tugs, radar calibration aircraft, and electronic countermeasures trainers.
 In addition, some Canberras that had originally been manufactured for the high-altitude bomber mission were re-equipped for low-altitude, ground-attack missions.